Written by Lee Brinkley Bryan, MED, CRC, CVE on October 29, 2019

 Your life care planner may ask to accompany you to your appointments with treating specialists as part of the life care planning process.
-He or she may also submit written questions to your treating specialists concerning your need for care and additional interventions.
+They may also submit written questions to your treating specialists concerning your need for care and additional interventions.
 In some cases, your life care planner will identify additional specialists to evaluate your needs.
-He or she will coordinate these appointments with you, and, if litigation is involved, with your attorney.
+They will coordinate these appointments with you, and, if litigation is involved, with your attorney.

 PARTICIPATING IN VOCATIONAL ANALYSIS